StarpTech/ghconfig/README.md

 - **Adding:** Fields present in the local template that are missing from the remote template will be added to the remote template.

 - **Updating:** Fields present in the local template will be merged recursively until a primitive field is updated, or a field is added.
-Primitive fields present in the remote template are preserved when fields address the same entity and the fields in the local template are empty.
+Primitive fields, values of maps and string arrays present in the remote template are preserved when the local fields are empty.

-- **Deleting:** Fields present in the remote template that have been removed from the local template will be deleted from the remote template unless fields address the same entity.
+- **Deleting:** Fields present in the remote template that have been removed from the local template will not be deleted from the remote template unless the change can't be propertly merged.

-In all scenarios we try to preserve fields which belongs to the same entity.
-This is the case for Jobs and Steps (with Name or ID field) You can start from scratch when you delete the remote file.
-The current merging strategy doesn't envisage updating remote files manually.
+In all scenarios we try to avoid losing data.
+This is the case for entire Jobs, Steps (with the same `name` or `id` field) and Maps, String Arrays of unambiguous objects.
+You can start from scratch when you delete the remote file.
+The current merging strategy doesn't envisage updating remote files manually on the repository.

 ## Installation